Professor of Clinical Law and Faculty Supervisor: Jeffrey S. Gutman

 Unemployment Compensation Cases

-Appointed by the court to represent a disabled man who alleged that a local retail establishment discriminated against him due to his cognitive impairment.
+- Appointed by the court to represent a disabled man who alleged that a local retail establishment discriminated against him due to his cognitive impairment.
+The case was favorably settled.

 District of Columbia Court of Appeals Cases